hcho22/Retinal_OCT/README.md

 - [Mendeley Data](https://data.mendeley.com/datasets/rscbjbr9sj/2)

 ## Model
-The model was created using the SimCLR (Simple Framework for Contrstive Learning)
+The model was created using the SimCLR (Simple Framework for Contrstive Learning).
+Please refer to acknowledgements for additional reading.
 ![](https://i.imgur.com/QhfGuOV.gif)

 ## Architecture
 The following tools were used to setup the MLOPs pipeline:
-- Docker
-- Nginx
 - Fastapi: Main RestAPI Framework
 - AWS EC2: Deployment
+- Streamlit: Frontend UI

 ## Test Results
 The results from the semi-supervised learning was highly comparable to the SOTA supervised learning models.